Agencies Responsible for regulating drones in the State of Florida

 It is recommended that recreational drone operators consult the Federal Aviation Administration (FAA) rules and regulations on the proper use of recreational drones and use common sense when operating these devices around crowded public areas, wildlife, or historic resources.

-If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines.
+If you have a small drone that is less than 55 pounds, you can fly it for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines.

 Commercial drone operations in Florida State are approved under the FAA Part 107.
 Please check the specific state jurisdiction for additional permissions, licensing, or clearance requirements.